 Doug Truitt is the co-founder and chief executive officer of Kalleo Technologies, a managed information technology services company he started with his brother, John, in 2004.
 Doug has worked in the information technology industry since the early 1990’s.
 His background is primarily in the area of deployment and management of highly efficient remote management systems for Fortune 500 sized companies.
 The Truitts founded Kalleo with the goal of bringing enterprise level information technology support to small and mid-sized organizations.
 Today, Kalleo continues to realize that goal by supporting over 5,000 endpoints nationwide from Hawaii to New York all from their offices in downtown Paducah, thereby making significant contributions to the economies of Paducah and McCracken County.

-Chris Wooldridge currently serves as the district director of the Murray State University Small Business Development Center.
-In this role, he manages regional outreach as well as the operations and staff of the two main regional centers to ensure delivery of business consulting services throughout the 24 counties of western Kentucky.
-Chris is a former entrepreneur and has over 20 years of experience in the banking and financial services community.
+Mr. Wooldridge is a former entrepreneur with over 20 years of experience in the banking & financial services community.
 He has held numerous positions in the banking industry and has experience with business development, corporate compliance, credit analyses, business restructuring, bankruptcy administration and corporate lending.
-He is a Rotarian and has served the City of Murray, Murray Calloway County Hospital, Murray Main Street as well as many other organizations throughout the region.
-Chris received his undergraduate and his MBA from Murray State University.
+He is a Rotarian and has served many organizations throughout the region.
+Mr. Wooldridge received his undergraduate and his MBA from Murray State University.
 Additionally he is a graduate of the Kentucky School of Insurance, the Kentucky School of Banking, and received his certification through the Kentucky Institute for Economic Development.
 He is a graduate of the Delta Regional Authority Leadership Institute and currently serves on the DRA Delta Regional Council for Kentucky.
 He is a member of the Kentucky Association for Economic Development and received his professorial teaching credentialing from the AACSB.
 He instructs across many different topics including, finance, lending, underwriting, business management and operation, corporate turnarounds and restructuring, leadership and economic development.